leleonz/SimpleShoppingCart/README.md

 ### Domain Model Validation
 **Problem:** How/ where should we validate and ensure valid domain model creation/ initialization?
 There are **TWO** schools of thought:
-1. Domain model should always be valid - by ensuring validation is done before creation, e.g. using Factory pattern
+1. Domain model should always be valid - by ensuring validation is done before creation, e.g. using Factory pattern.
-2. Domain model should ensure itself to be valid - it is the responsibility of domain model to do self validation, e.g. add validation logic in ctor
+2. Domain model should ensure itself to be valid - it is the responsibility of domain model to do self validation, e.g. add validation logic in ctor.

 **Decision:**
 - In this case, the chosen way is ✔️ 2.
 Domain model should ensure itself to be valid.